joey11121/2024ML28_finalproject/README.md

 The `model_train` directory includes CRNN (Convolutional Recurrent Neural Network) implementation.
 Below is the directory structure:
 ```
 model_train/
+├── train_crnn_semantic.py # Train the crnn model with semantic labeling as we have done.
+├── train_crnn_agnostic.py # Train the crnn model with agnostic labeling as we have done.
-├── train_crnn.py # Train the crnn model as we have done.
+├── test_agnostic.py # Train the crnn model with agnostic labeling as we have done.
-├── crnn_evaluation.py # Evaluate the model with SER.
+├── semantic_test.py # Evaluate the model by the semantic labeling scheme with SER.
 ├── checkpoints # The folder for saving model checkpoints
 ├── training_progress # Save the training records